metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

 Of course this variability does not come without some simplifications:

-At any time there can be only one active window and one (modal) dialog "in front" of that window.
+At any time there can be only one active window and one (modal) dialogue "in front" of that window.
 See ["LIMITS"](#limits) for more details.
 All graphics, pictures or icons (unless the later are part of the character set used) need alternative descriptions for the text based interfaces, which can make a big